Most Popular

 The consultation process in the second paper is designed to help ASIC develop its policy for over-the-counter derivative transaction reporting requirements.
 It sets out further proposals to amend the ASIC Derivative Transaction Rules (Reporting) 2013 made under s901A of the Corporations Act 2001, following the first round of consultation, released in November 2020.

 The current reporting requirements for derivatives transactions in Australia are designed to provide transparency, helping regulators identify financial system vulnerabilities and monitor market metrics.
-Although the requirements have proven useful in the past, several overseas regulators have updated their existing rules to keep up with the ever-evolving world and implement new standards.
+Although the requirements have proven helpful in the past, several overseas regulators have updated their existing rules to keep up with the ever-evolving world and implement new standards.

 The rules change proposals are principally focused on implementing the harmonized international standards for transaction, product, and party identifiers and transaction data elements.
 Which includes: